 To combat misinformation, the ecologist's technical note in relation to this work has been made public.

-Princes Parade scheme moves step closer to reality as BAM Construction are appointed to deliver a new leisure centre, promenade and infrastructure works to faciliate this and the residential developments at Princes Parade.
+Princes Parade scheme moves step closer to reality as BAM Construction are appointed to deliver a new leisure centre, promenade and infrastructure works to facilitate this and the residential developments at Princes Parade.

 Council planning decision on Princes Parade upheld as permission to appeal the judicial review of the planning permission is refused at the High Court.